-Any other University employee who is not designated as a confidential resource under this policy (wording: Title IX vs. this policy?) is required to share a report of sexual misconduct with the Title IX coordinator or deputy Title IX coordinator.
+Any other university employee who is not designated as a confidential resource is required to share a report of sexual misconduct with the Title IX coordinator or deputy Title IX coordinator.
 This team, led by the Title IX coordinator, will conduct an initial assessment of the conduct, the complainant’s desired course of action, and the necessity for any interim remedies or accommodations to protect the safety of the complainant or the community.
 The goal is to eliminate any hostile environment.

 |Title IX Coordinator|